Myth-OS/MythOS-Documentation/Declarations.md

 5 - **COLLECTIVE INTELLIGENCE**:

+“Collective Intelligence (CI) is the capacity of human collectives to engage in intellectual cooperation in order to create, innovate, and invent.” ~ Pierre Levy

-individual transformation combined with organizing many individuals to collaborate at scale = Collective Intelligence.
+Individual transformation combined with organizing many individuals to collaborate at scale = Collective Intelligence.
 We need a high order of collective intelligence to solve the very large and complex problems we face (which are normal given the stage of our evolutionary progress).
 Empathy / empathic civilization, etc. Neo-democracy.
 Economics as a measure of CI.
-HI + AI = CI
+HI + AI = CI (“Radical Collective Intelligence”).
+This change is a natural part of an evolving species becoming a super-orgamism.

 6 - **EVOLUTIONARY EXPERIENCE DESIGN**: